azdavis/millet/doc/errors.md

 val xs: list = []
 ```

+To fix, pass the correct number of type arguments.

 ## 4022

 In an exception copy declaration, the right hand side was not an exception.